LibreOffice/core/static/README.wasm.md

 and generating source maps (see emscripten.py, finalize_wasm, and avoid modify_wasm = True).
 This is just needed for Qt examples, as LO already uses the correct flags!

-The install is not really needed, as LO currently just uses qtbase on it's own.
+The install is not really needed, as LO currently just uses qtbase on its own.
 You can do

     make -j<CORES> install
 or